emmanuelferragne/academic-kickstart/content/tutorial/_index.md

 My short style guide for Master's theses in English studies at Université Paris Cité [here in French] (guideMiseEnFormeV02.pdf).

 The LaTeX template for your thesis offers [this type of output] (memoirthesis.pdf).
-By far the easiest way to start writing your own thesis is to create a [free Overleaf account](https://fr.overleaf.com/), copy [this projet] (https://fr.overleaf.com/read/wpgbkbgmfgcw) to your dashboard, and edit the relevant parts.
+By far the easiest way to start writing your own thesis is to create a [free Overleaf account](https://fr.overleaf.com/) and copy [this project] (https://fr.overleaf.com/read/wpgbkbgmfgcw).
+Open this link, click on "back to your projects" (the little house); then under "Actions", copy the project, rename it, and then you can edit the relevant parts.

 In case you are interested in a PhD, see my [quick FAQ in French] (guideThese.pdf) and feel free to  [send me and email](mailto:emmanuel.ferragne@u-paris.fr?subject=PhD query).